ApolloLSY/MLrepro_Arxiv/README.md

 | code   | unpublished   |
 | data   | [ECACC](http://www.hpacultures.org.uk/collections/ecacc.jsp)  |
 | model  | Linear prediction model&Support vector machine&Cross-validation|

+normalization:
+>HumanMethylation450 array, we used the pipeline developed by Touleimat and Tost (21).
+Individual data points with detection P > 0.01 or number of beads <3 were treated as missing data.
+Samples with >20% missing probes were treated as missing data. linear model was developed.
+SVM model is constructed in a similar manner as the linear regression method.
+For a given CpG site j, we used xij and yij as the training data set to build an SVM model.[their R package](http://www.hsph.harvard.edu/liming-liang/cross-tissue-methylation/).

 # Project Progress and Plan